 Drinking alcohol regularly also stops your body from absorbing the B12 in your diet.7 If you’re in the habit of wine with dinner or a nightcap before bed, you’ll need to supplement.

 And sometimes, you can do everything right and still experience B12 deficiency simply because you’re getting older!
 Cases of B12 deficiency rise dramatically with age, and the symptoms are easily confused for Alzheimer’s or other memory disorders.8,9

 The Simple Solution

 The great news about supplementing with B12 is that you will start to see results almost immediately!
-There’s also no chance of overdosing when used properly because any excess vitamin B12 is automatically flushed away by your kidneys without any negative effects.9
+There’s also very little chance of overdosing when used properly because any excess vitamin B12 is automatically flushed away by your kidneys without any negative effects.10

 *Always check with your healthcare practitioner before beginning any supplementation program.
 These statements have not been evaluated by the Food and Drug Administration.
 B12 Boost is not intended to diagnose, treat, cure, or prevent any disease.